What are biological response modifiers?

 What are the side effects / adverse effects of BRMs?

-Side effects will vary depending on the BRM used and may or may not occur.
+Side effects vary depending on the BRM used and may or may not occur.
 Generally, side effects of BRMs may include skin lesions, fever, nausea, vomiting, appetite loss, tiredness, muscle soreness, or allergic reactions.